Methodology

 In view of size thresholds for case inclusion, the monitor reports almost exclusively on restructuring in medium and larger-sized firms; this size bias in turn leads to an overrepresentation of the manufacturing sector where company size tends to be larger.
 Variability of national-level media coverage of restructuring events from country to country leads also to country biases.
 This is reflected in higher levels of ERM reporting in some Member States and lower levels in others.

 In spite of these biases and data limitations, the dataset does generate a picture of labour market restructuring, especially in relation to sectoral restructuring activity that is broadly consistent with data coming from more representative sources such as the European Labour Force Survey.
-It has also tended to anticipate well overall trends in (un)employment in European labour markets while providing unique data on the proportion of overall larger-scale restructuring-related job loss accounted for by different forms of restructuring (such as offshoring, internal restructuring).
-Other positive advantages of the restructuring events database are its timeliness, its identification of individual cases of restructuring based on publicly available information and its uniqueness as an EU-wide dataset of larger-scale restructuring events.
+It has also tended to anticipate well overall trends in (un)employment in European labour markets while providing unique data on the proportion of overall larger-scale restructuring-related job loss accounted for by different forms of restructuring (such as offshoring or internal restructuring).
+Other positive advantages of the restructuring events database are its timeliness, its identification of individual company-named cases of restructuring based on publicly available information and its uniqueness as an EU-wide dataset of larger-scale restructuring events.

 Media sources